annotell/annotell-python/annotell-input-api/README.md

 if it is set to `False` an inputJob will be created if the validation checks all pass.

 ### Bugfixes
-- Fixed bug where the uploading of .csv files to GCS crashed if run on a windows machine.
+- Fixed bug where the uploading of .csv files to GCS crashed if run on some windows machines.

 ## [0.2.9] - 2020-07-02
 ### Added